PoseGraphNet++: Enriching 3D Human Pose with Orientation Estimation: Discussion and Conclusion

-We present the first skeletal-based human pose estimation model, PoseGraphNet++ for predicting the 3D position and orientation of joints simultaneously.
-Our results show that, like 3D positions, it is also possible to \emph{lift} the 3D orientation from 2D poses by exploiting joint and bone features.
-We report both position and orientation errors on multiple benchmark datasets.
-Our model's performance is close to the SoA methods on Human3.6M and MPI-3DPW datasets and is the best on MPI-3DHP.
-In the future, we would like to extend this work to spatio-temporal data to minimize the adverse effects of noisy input.
+We present PGN++, the first skeleton-based \emph{2D-to-3D lifting} human pose estimation model that predicts the 3D position and orientation of joints simultaneously.
+Our results show that similar to lifting 3D joint positions~\cite{Pavlakos2018,Martinez2017, doosti2020hope,banik_3d_2021,xu2021graph}, it is possible to infer 3D bone orientations from 2D poses by exploiting 2D joint and bone features and the structural bias of the skeleton.
+PGN++ is a light-weight model with 4.6M parameters and has a better inference time than its closest competitors.